dotnet/core-setup/Documentation/design-docs/WinRT-activation.md

 * The tool that converts the `.winmdobj` to a `.winmd`, WinMDExp, is only available in Desktop MSBuild and is not available in the .NET Core MSBuild distribution.
 Additionally, WinMDExp only supports full PDBs and will fail if given portable PDBs.
 * To build a `.winmdobj`, the user will need to reference a contract assembly that includes the `Windows.Foundation` namespace.
 There are new packages that expose these contract assemblies, but we should ensure that these contract assemblies will be released by the time that we finalize our Managed WinRT Component support.
+* Writing unit tests for the WinRT host without modifying system-global state requires the new Reg-Free WinRT support, which is Windows 10 19H1 only.